Mastering Your Interview Schedule: Effective Tips and Best Practices

-If it takes days to coordinate a single phone call, the impression left is that the company might also be slow and disorganized internally.
-Research shows that 49% of job seekers decline offers after a poor candidate experience (Glassdoor, 2024).
-Efficient scheduling not only saves time but also builds trust and credibility with future employees.
+If it takes for ever to sort out a single phone call, the impression that's left is that the company is probably also going to be pretty disorganised internally.
+We know that 49% of people will turn down a job because of a bad candidate experience (Glassdoor, 2024).
+Scheduling an interview is not just about saving time though, it's also about building trust and credibility with potential employees.

 How to Schedule an Interview Effectively

-The key is to choose the right tool, confirm availability, and send clear communication.
+It all comes down to the right tool, checking for availability and clear communication.

 How to set up a phone interview properly